AleixoLucas42/m5-stick-proxmox-metrics/readme.md

 ## How to setup?
 - First you need to start the python app, you can use the [docker compose](docker-compose.yaml) file.
 Do not forget to change the environment variables.
   - If you know python and do not want to use docker, you can read the code and run the python file easily.
 - Then you have to change Wi-Fi and python app url variables on [main.cpp](m5-firmware/main.cpp).
-This only works with http, do not not use https.
+This works with http, for https, do not use self signed certificates.
 - Now use your favorite tool to burn the c++ code on your m5 stick.
 I'm using arduino IDE and m5 stick plus2.
 - Now should work (I hope so).
 The code is very simple so anyone can fix any problem 🙂.